 Just the facts, ma'am -- that's what the US Bureau of Labor Statistics aims to deliver.
 The agency (also known as BLS) collects, processes, analyzes, and shares labor economics information with Congress, other government entities, the public, and the business sector.
 It reports statistics regarding inflation, unemployment, labor productivity, workplace safety, and much more.
 BLS searches for data that reflect current economic conditions, are impartial, and are relevant to current social and economic issues.
-It also is responsible for several publications, including the Occupational Outlook Handbook.
-BLS is a part of the Department of Labor.
+It also is responsible for several publications, including the

 BLS serves the general public, the U.S. Congress, other Federal agencies, State and local governments, business, and labor by providing up-to-date, high-quality statistical information.
 It also serves as a statistical resource to the Department of Labor.